It’s Good To Talk… But Not JUST Talk! (Part 1)

 In one word.
 Speed.

 The world of client communications has changed hugely in the last 15 years.
 In the last five years, scarily so.
-Law firms have now entered the world of multimedia communications.
+Law firms have now entered the world of multimedia, omni-channel communications.

 Today, prospective clients looking to choose their preferred law firm will initially interact via an array of media channels: phone, email, webchats, LinkedIn, Facebook, mobile text messages, Twitter, Instagram, blogs.